fatmazaman/fatmazaman/README.md

-<h1 align="center"> A Software Engineer Who Enjoy Reading </h1>
+<h1 align="center"> A Software Engineer Who Simply Enjoys Reading </h1>

 <p align="left"> 🚀 A Software Engineer who is enthusiastic about building innovative solutions and contributing to the tech community. 🌱 Currently, my focus is on honing my skills in Web Security, ensuring robust and secure applications.
 I enjoy tackling complex problems and turning ideas into code.
 Excited to collaborate on projects that make a positive impact. 💬 Let's code and create together! 💻✨ </p>

 ### 🧰 Languages and Tools